Phoneum Price Tops $0.0000 (PHT)

 According to CryptoCompare, “Lightstreams is made possible through the combination of blockchain and distributed web technologies.
 Blockchain is used to manage file permissions, guarantee identity, maintain a historical record and the secure transfer of value.
 While “off-chain” distributed storage is used for data storage and transmission of files without not relying on any one entity for hosting content.
 Through integration with the Lightstreams Network application developers can build on and utilize a blockchain platform that centers around speed, efficiency and privacy for distributing content.
 The Lightstreams Network consists of an independent Ethereum compliant blockchain.
 Instead of Ether as the native currency, Lightstreams will operate via its own native token called a Photon (PHT).
 DApps building on top of the Lightstreams Network may wish to issue their own tokens using ERC20 [23] contracts or similar. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Phoneum directly using US dollars.
-Investors seeking to acquire Phoneum should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Phoneum using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Phoneum directly using US dollars.
+Investors seeking to trade Phoneum should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Phoneum using one of the exchanges listed above.

 Receive News & Updates for Phoneum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phoneum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.